synopsys0/datacollective-python/docs/extend_schema_loading_logic.md

 This document is for **developers** who want to add new loading strategies or task contracts within the MDC Python SDK.

-Dispatch is **strategy-based**: the schema's `root_strategy` field (default: `"index"`) selects the loader class, and any strategy can be combined with any task.
-The optional `task` field only adds a validation step — the loaded DataFrame must contain the task's required logical columns.
+Dispatch is **strategy-based**: the schema's required `root_strategy` field selects the loader class, and any strategy can be combined with any task.
+The optional `task` field only adds a validation step — the loaded DataFrame is checked for the task's required logical columns, and a `TaskValidationWarning` is emitted when any are missing.

 ## 1. How to add a new strategy